Fire with Fire (2012 film): Plot

 Coleman returns home to Long Beach, where he seeks out the Eastside Crips to buy an untraceable weapon.
 He stakes out one of Hagan's hiding places and kills three of his men.
-Coleman leaves behind a partial fingerprint but the police can not identify him because his identity is protected by his United States Federal Witness Protection Program status.
+Coleman leaves behind a partial fingerprint but the police cannot identify him because his identity is protected by his United States Federal Witness Protection Program status.
 Cella figures out that Coleman is behind the deaths, but is conflicted due to his own hatred for Hagan.
 Coleman identifies the location of one of Hagan's buildings and tortures one of Hagan's men, who directs him to Gethers.
 Gethers, who only works for Hagan out of fear, gives him the location of an abandoned building where Hagan will be that night.

 Durham arrives at Long Beach and tries to convince Coleman to abandon his plan.
 He locks her in the bathroom and gets away, but Hagan's hitman arrives soon after and kidnaps her.
 That night, Coleman, using his firefighting knowledge, sets the building where Hagan and his men are meeting on fire, killing Hagan's men.
 When he realizes that Durham is also in the building, he puts on his fireman's suit and enters the building to rescue her.
 She manages to break free of her bonds and kills Hagan's hitman in revenge as he attempts to flee the blaze.
 Coleman runs into Hagan inside the burning building and, after a struggle, Durham kills Hagan, and leaves the building with Coleman.
 In the aftermath, Cella, while conversing with the district attorney, states that no evidence was left behind at the burnt building to charge anyone with the deaths of Hagan and his men.
 Cella is seen putting away a photo of him and his old partner.

 Release

 Fire with Fire was released direct-to-video in the United States on November 6, 2012.
-As of July 26, 2025, Fire with Fire grossed $2,500,277 in the United Arab Emirates, Italy, South Africa, Portugal, Belgium, the United Kingdom, Mexico, Brazil, Peru, Colombia, Malaysia, and Hong Kong and $2,372,678 in domestic sales on home video.
+As of February 7, 2026, Fire with Fire grossed $2,500,277 in the United Arab Emirates, Italy, South Africa, Portugal, Belgium, the United Kingdom, Mexico, Brazil, Peru, Colombia, Malaysia, and Hong Kong and $2,376,062 in domestic sales on home video.